simonjela/auto-annotated-portfolio/content/pages/projects/project-one.md

 description: >-
   Simon Jela is a Berlin-based artist fusing the soul of timeless rock with modern pop finesse.
 His voice stands out with its warmth and rich precise tone.
-It’s both soothing and powerful...click for more
+It’s both soothing and powerful
 featuredImage:
   type: ImageBlock
   url: /images/SimonJela_pic_credit_JohannaBerghorn.jpg